Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Scholarship Tip: Applying Early Action (EA) at this level often increases your priority for institutional grants and honors college consideration.

-Does a degree from Emory University-Oxford College Worth It?
+Is a Emory University-Oxford College Degree Worth It?

 How much does a degree from Emory University-Oxford College Cost?

-The average annual cost of the degree at Emory University-Oxford College is USD: 78814.
+The average annual cost of the degree at Emory University-Oxford College is $78,814.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Emory University-Oxford College is much less than this.

 At Emory University-Oxford College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Emory University-Oxford College as your choice in the form.

-How much a Emory University-Oxford College Graduate make?
+How much does a Emory University-Oxford College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 80137.
-An average Emory University-Oxford College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $80,137.
+An average Emory University-Oxford College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools